 From 2019, the survey of public sector information management will be delivered annually.
-Survey findings will be reported upon and will inform the Chief Archivist's Report on the State of Government Recordkeeping.
-The survey raw data will also be published on data.govt.nz.
+Survey findings are reported upon and will inform the Chief Archivist's Report on the State of Government Recordkeeping .
+The survey raw data is also published on data.govt.nz.

 track performance over time using key health indicators